cogniti0n/cogniti0n.github.io/index.md

 ## About Me

-I am an undergraduate student at Seoul National University, studying electrical and computer engineering.
+I am an undergraduate student at Seoul National University.

 ## Research Interests